 Global endpoints is an easier and reliable way that you can improve the availability of your event-driven applications on AWS.
 Global endpoint makes it easier for you to build robust and reliable applications by automatically failing over their event ingestion to a secondary Region during service disruptions, without the need for manual intervention.
 Replication (optional) is built-in so that you can minimize the data at risk during these service disruptions.
 You also have the flexibility to configure failover criteria using Amazon CloudWatch Alarms (through Amazon Route 53 health checks) to determine when to failover and when to route events back to the primary Region.
 Get started in the console by providing a pre-populated stack for creating a CloudWatch Alarm and Route 53 health checks.
 Learn more in this blog post.

 API Destinations is a new feature for EventBridge that enables developers to send events back to many on-premises or software as a service (SaaS) applications with the ability to control throughput and authentication.
-Customers can send events to any web-based application with a web address without worrying about writing custom code, or using additional infrastructure.
-Customers can configure rules with input transformations that will map the event’s format to the receiving service format, and you can use EventBridge to take care of security and delivery.
+You can send events to any web-based application with a web address without worrying about writing custom code, or using additional infrastructure.
+You can configure rules with input transformations that will map the event’s format to the receiving service format, and you can use EventBridge to take care of security and delivery.
 Learn more in this blog post.

 Archive and replay events

 Event Replay is a new feature for Amazon EventBridge that allows you to reprocess past events back to an event bus or a specific EventBridge rule.
 This feature enables developers to debug their applications quickly, extend them by hydrating targets with historic events, and recover from errors.
 Learn more in this blog post.